Christoph-Raab/azure-access-token-helper/README.md

 ### Example Response

-The response will look something like this (depending of the claims configured):
+The response will look something like this (depending on the claims configured):

 ```js
 token: